-The boys have been in school/preschool now for three weeks and they are absolutely loving it.
-I’d be lying if I said that I wasn’t enjoying my kid-free mornings, but I am so very grateful that we had so much quality time together before our eldest started school.
+The boys have been in school now for three weeks and they are absolutely loving it.
+I’d be lying if I said that I wasn’t enjoying more time to myself, but I am so very grateful that we had so much quality time together before our eldest started school.
 We always wanted to travel with them as much as possible before this time, and I think we did alright thanks to our year living in India (which also included trips to Nepal, Sri Lanka, Qatar and Thailand) and then four months traversing sub-Saharan Africa.

 Many parents believe that family adventure travel should wait until the kids are older.
 We don’t believe this whatsoever and actually think that the preschool age (3-5 years) is perhaps the best age to travel with your kids.
 Here’s why…